craigbarnes/dte/docs/dterc.md

 ### **esc-timeout** [100] 0...2000

-When single escape is read from the terminal dte waits some time before treating the escape as a single keypress.
-The timeout value is in milliseconds.
+When a single ESC byte is read from a terminal that doesn't support the [Kitty keyboard protocol], dte waits for this timeout (in milliseconds) before treating it as an Escape key press.

-Too long timeout makes escape key feel slow and too small timeout can cause escape sequences of for example arrow keys to be split and treated as multiple key presses.
+Longer timeouts can make the Escape key feel slow to respond, but an overly short timeout can cause escape sequences (e.g. for arrow keys) to be split and treated as multiple key presses.

+This option is completely ignored when the terminal supports the Kitty keyboard protocol, since the [encoding][kittykbd-esc-encoding] of the Escape key is unambiguous in that case and Escape key press events are thus processed immediately.

 ### **filesize-limit** [250MiB]